knative/docs/docs/serving/load-balancing/target-burst-capacity.md

 {{< /tab >}}
 {{< /tabs >}}

-- If `autoscaling.knative.dev/targetBurstCapacity` is set to `0`, the activator is only added to the request path during scale from zero scenarios, and ingress load balancing will be applied.
+- If `autoscaling.knative.dev/targetBurstCapacity` is set to `0`, the Activator is only added to the request path during scale from zero scenarios, and ingress load balancing will be applied.

   **NOTE:** Ingress gateway load balancing requires additional configuration.
 For more information about load balancing using an ingress gateway, see the [Serving API](../../reference/api/serving-api) documentation.

-- If `autoscaling.knative.dev/targetBurstCapacity` is set to `-1`, the activator is always in the request path, regardless of the revision size.
+- If `autoscaling.knative.dev/targetBurstCapacity` is set to `-1`, the Activator is always in the request path, regardless of the revision size.

-- If `autoscaling.knative.dev/targetBurstCapacity` is set to another integer, the activator may be in the path, depending on the revision scale and load.
+- If `autoscaling.knative.dev/targetBurstCapacity` is set to another integer, the Activator may be in the path, depending on the revision scale and load.